zhassanbey/pricecalculationapi/README.md

 price-calculation-service-url=http://localhost:8092/getPrice # host of the api service (price calculation service in our case)

 ```
 The services are dockerized using spring boot docker plugin.
-The see path to docker files or change the configs see POM of the components.
+To see path to docker files or change the configs see POM of the components.